-Videos of Ascension “Memorial Launch” ash-scattering ceremonies borders on absurdism.
+Videos of Aura Flights “Memorial Launch” ash-scattering ceremonies borders on absurdism.
 A video camera attached to a weather balloon records as the ground falls away, until the earth’s curvature and the glowing horizon of its atmosphere are visible.
 It rises for 90 minutes, slowly expanding to nearly 50 feet in diameter.

 “The ashes will be carried around the world on stratospheric winds, circling the globe for days or even weeks.
 Eventually, they will cause clouds to form and fall back to Earth as rainfall or snow.
-Trace nutrients in the ashes will fertilise the earth, supporting the growth of new life wherever they land.”
+Trace nutrients in the ashes will fertilize the earth, supporting the growth of new life wherever they land.”

 This package costs around $2,856, but if you don’t want to watch grandma’s ashes glitter into the stratosphere, a camera-less service is available for $1,165.

-Ascension Flights’ parent company, Sent into Space, was born out of an experiment by two University of Sheffield PhD students, Chris Rose and Alex Baker, in 2010.
+Aura Flights’ parent company, Sent into Space, was born out of an experiment by two University of Sheffield PhD students, Chris Rose and Alex Baker, in 2010.
 They wanted to see if they could take a photo from space, using a really big helium balloon—and they did.
 Their “space selfie” garnered global media attention, and the pair turned it into a small business, sending gimmicks, diamond rings, photographs and whatever else people would pay them to float into the stratosphere.

 “It was very important to us that we not rush into the service,” Keen said.
 “Losing a loved one is always an emotional experience and a person's remains are very precious to those who they leave behind.
 We wanted to be certain that we could provide a safe, consistent and high quality service before we offered public flights.”

-According to its website, Ascension has a 100 percent retrieval rate for the flights that send up a camera rig.
+According to its website, Aura Flights has a 100 percent retrieval rate for the flights that send up a camera rig.
 They’re able to closely monitor every step of the process, from the balloons to the weather on the morning of a flight.
 On the day of a launch, they set up multiple live communications systems that update the payload's location in real-time, refining those flight paths and positioning themselves right under the camera as it drifts back down to earth.